Welcome to Slough’s statutory moderation and assessment.

 Who is this service for

 Academies and Free Schools must comply with statutory requirements for key stage 1 assessment.
 Schools must respond to STA communication in the autumn term, to confirm to STA which LA they wish to conduct moderation visits for each key stage.
-Academies may be charged by the LA they select for this service.
+At least 25% of maintained schools and academies must be moderated each year.
+Academies will be charged by the LA they select for this service.
 Academies must provide their selected LA with proof of their most recent moderation visit and the outcome.

 All moderators used have successfully completed this years standardization exercise as required by the STA (Standards and Testing Agency).

-Full details of the STA Moderation process and requirements, along with the Sloughs Moderation Arrangements can be found in the local authority handbook, which was sent to all schools last term.
+Full details of the STA Moderation process and requirements, along with the Sloughs Moderation Arrangements can be found in the local authority handbook, which will be available on this website soon.

-In 2017/18 all schools are required to administer tests in grammar punctuation and spelling, reading and mathematics during May.
-The test materials will be delivered to schools in April.
+In 2018/2019 all schools are required to administer tests (13th May - 16th May 2019) in grammar punctuation and spelling, reading and mathematics during May.
+The test materials will be delivered to schools between Monday 29th April 2019 to Friday 3rd May 2019.
 Test materials are subject to storage and security requirements.
 Materials are subject to secure storage requirements from the date of delivery until June.
-STA outline security of test material requirements in the 2018 ARA document.
+STA outline security of test material requirements in the 2019 ARA document.
 Schools should ensure that appropriate arrangements are in place.